sani-coop/edx-documentation/en_us/shared/exercises_tools/text_input.rst

    shows the OLX markup that you can use for this problem type.

 #.
 Replace the guidance provided by the template to add your own text for the
-   prompt, answer or answers, explanation, and so on.
+   label, answer or answers, solution, and so on.

 #.
 Update the OLX to use any additional tags and attributes in your problem.
    For more information, see :ref:`Text Input Problem XML`.